vboyev-MSFT/defender-docs/defender-xdr/data-privacy.md

 - The original location for the relevant service.
 - A region defined by data storage rules of an integrated serice, if Microsoft Defender XDR shares data with that service.

+## Data sharing

-  Microsoft Defender XDR shares data with the following Microsoft services, as licensed by the customer:
+Microsoft Defender XDR shares data among the following Microsoft products, also licensed by the customer:

 - Microsoft Defender for Cloud
-  - Microsoft Defender for Cloud Apps
 - Microsoft Defender for Identity
-  - Microsoft Defender for IoT
 - Microsoft Defender for Endpoint
+- Microsoft Defender for Cloud Apps
 - Microsoft Defender for Office 365
+- Microsoft Defender for IoT
-  - Microsoft Entra
+- Microsoft Sentinel
 - Microsoft Intune
 - Microsoft Purview
-  - Microsoft Sentinel
+- Microsoft Entra
 - Microsoft Defender Vulnerability Management
 - Microsoft Copilot for Security

 ## Data retention